Offset osteoporosis through exercise and nutrition

 It is recommended that you do not exceed 2,000-2,500mg of calcium daily, as too high an intake can interfere with iron absorption.
 The current recommended daily intake is 800mg per day, which ideally should come from foods rather than by supplementation.
 Focusing on obtaining your calcium from natural sources also ensures that you are eating a wide range of different foods for a balanced nutrition plan.

 Research indicates that reducing your salt intake could delay the onset of osteoporosis.
 A high salt intake can raise blood pressure, which in turn speeds up the body’s loss of calcium, leading to osteoporosis.
 Try to keep your salt intake to less than six grams per day.

 Conclusions about exercise and nutrition

-Osteoporosis is known as the ageing disease, but by following sensible exercise, lifestyle and nutrition habits, your chances of becoming a sufferer are significantly reduced.
+Osteoporosis is known as the aging disease, but by following sensible exercise, lifestyle and nutrition habits, your chances of becoming a sufferer are significantly reduced.
 Additionally, the payback that you gain from your anti-osteoporosis focus extends further than simply just good bone health.
-Following the guidelines, will also significantly contribute to a good all-round health and fitness programme with an extensive range of benefits as well.
+Following the guidelines, will also significantly contribute to a good all-round health and fitness program with an extensive range of benefits as well.